OmarDuran/guide_collection/guides/remote_programming/geos_sherlock/geos_compilation_on_sherlock.md

 Follow the steps above to successfully compile GEOS TPLs on the Sherlock environment.

-# Compiling GEOS in Visual Studio Code
+# Part 2: Compiling GEOS in Visual Studio Code

 This second part of the guide illustrates how to compile GEOS and run it as a simple application within Visual Studio Code (VSCode).
 While this method is specifically tailored for VSCode users, similar principles apply for compiling on local machines.
 Users may need to perform slightly different operations depending on their operating system.